Hasan Mahmud (politician): Career

 In 1977, Mahmud joined the Bangladesh Chhatra League.
 By 1988, he was the president of the Chittagong University unit of this group and was involved in campus control for Akhtaruzzaman Chowdhury Babu.

 From 1996 to 2001, he acted as the political and parliamentary affairs adviser to then prime minister Sheikh Hasina.
 In 2001, he became special assistant to the opposition leader, Sheikh Hasina, and later took on the role of secretary for environment and forest affairs in the Awami League.

-Mahmud was a member of the Jatiya Sangsad for the Chittagong-6 constituency from 2008 to 2014, securing 101,340 votes, defeating Salahuddin Quader Chowdhury from the Bangladesh Nationalist Party, who received 72,073 votes.
+Mahmud was a member of the Jatiya Sangsad for the Chittagong-7constituency from 2008 to 2014, securing 101,340 votes, defeating Salahuddin Quader Chowdhury from the Bangladesh Nationalist Party, who received 72,073 votes.

 In January 2009, he was appointed state minister for foreign affairs in Sheikh Hasina's cabinet but was shifted to state minister for environment and forests six months later.
 By November 2011, he was promoted to full minister of environment and forest, a position he held until the end of 2013.

 In 2014, he was in Chittagong-7 during an uncontested election, as the main opposition party, the Bangladesh Nationalist Party, chose to boycott the election.
 He secured his position again in 2018, receiving 217,155 votes, while his closest rival from the Liberal Democratic Party got only 6,065 votes.

 In September 2022, Mahmud was nominated to the Awami League Local Government Public Representative Nomination Board.
 In October 2022, Md Mokbul Hossain, the secretary at the Information Ministry under him, was forced into retirement.